When is the Best Time to Travel to Korea?

 Table of Contents

 Spring in Korea: March through May

 I love spring in Korea.
 I just can’t resist the desire to skip everything and walk outside when the universe is so beautiful.
 As the weather starts to warm up, it’s pleasant to explore the city and hike in the mountains.

 Flowers bloom everywhere.
-Many international travelers tend to think Japan as the only destination for cherry blossoms.
-But Korea also has many cherry blossom festivals in Seoul, Jinhae and other places.
+Many international travelers tend to think of Japan as the only destination for cherry blossoms.
+But Korea also has many cherry blossom festivals in Seoul, Jinhae, and other places.
 If you are interested in chasing cherry blossoms, your best bet is from late March to early April.
 I went to a cherry blossom festival in Yeouido, Seoul, and it was breathtakingly beautiful!
 I would believe it if many couples have their first kisses here because…who wouldn’t fall in love when cherry blossoms rain all over you?

 Check out other spring festivals here.

 Wheather: Although March officially marks spring, it still can get chilly even during the day.
 When I visited Korea this past May, I needed a cardigan at night.